 TAGs (Transfer Assurance Guides) are groups of foundational courses that represent a commonly accepted pathway to the bachelor's degree.
-Courses or course sequences identified as being a part of the TAG may be offered at any public higher education institution in Ohio
+Courses or course sequences identified as being a part of the TAG may be offered at any public higher education institution in Ohio.

 TAGs include the Ohio Transfer Module - both required general education and elective courses, as well as additional hours in pre-major and major courses.
 Courses in a TAG are guaranteed to transfer and apply directly to the major.
-In its totality, the TAGs become a guaranteed pathway to a baccalurate and a very powerful advising tool.
-There are 39 TAGs in 8 specific discipline areas presently involving 3,500 plus matches.
+In its totality, the TAGs become a guaranteed pathway to a baccalaureate and a very powerful advising tool.
 The TAGs are developed, approved, and monitored by Ohio's public institutions for higher education.